jazir555/WP-Admin-Cache/README.md

 # Early Plugin Initialization

-Moves itself to the top of the active plugins list for optimal operation.
+Optionally moves itself to the top of the active plugins list for optimal operation.